E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_path_density/readme.rst

   over.
 This is because it is assumed that the input must actually be continuous.

+These differences can prevent metastable regions from overwhelming the transition regions in the plot.
+When looking at mechanisms, the path density is a more useful tool than the raw configurational probability.

 The implementation in this module includes:

 * A ``SparseHistogram`` class for histogramming in arbitrary dimensions